 “I am happy to get rid of muscovy ducks because as anyone would probably heard, this species really mess up the lives of other bird species in Tampa Bay area.
 There is, in my opinion, way too many muscovy ducks hanging or hovering around aquatic ecosystem especially suburban pond or lake where many local species thrive.
-I personally saw muscovy ducks chasing white ibis and great egret from a lake not too far from my house.
+I personally saw muscovy ducks chasing white ibis and great egret from a lake not too far from my Start Printed Page 9318house.
 Not only the muscovy ducks take over the “aquatic territory”, they multiply too fast.
 I am seeing locals feeding the duck making the ducks staying put so they would get easy food which also help supply the offspring as well.
 I've lived in Tampa Bay area for almost 15 years and noticed that the muscovy ducks are definitely taking over the local species habitat and pushing the local species to find other place where it get tougher with development brewing.
 If we can manage the population by limiting eggs hatching and if possible, hunting, we can somewhat control the population.
 The muscovy ducks have been more of bad news than good news.”

 Response.
 Control of this species in areas in which it is invasive is the intent of this rulemaking.

 Issue.
 Range expansion of this species to the north.